hsanderr/cbit/README.md

 # cbit
-C macros to handle bit operations.
+C macros to handle bit operations with 8-bit variables.